• LAUNCH YOUR DREAM

 A. Venue: Naming the Vision

-Explain the environment in which your work is realized, the space it happens in.
+Explain the environment in which your work is realized, and the space it happens in.
 Where the work is delivered.
 There may be several locations.

 B. Marketplace: Living the Vision

-Envision your work in your favorite marketplace where your offering is appreciated, purchased and valued.
+Envision your work in your favorite marketplace where your offering is appreciated, purchased, and valued.
 See yourself there, representing it.

 6. How Much